tenKinetic/Audials/README.md

 ```
 See [Known Issues](#known-issues) for details regarding the *zeroModifiers* option.

-Number type options are rounded to two decimal places.
-The initial value is rounded to the nearest valid step (and also the same number of decimal places as the step provided).
+Number type options are generally rounded to two decimal places.
+The initial value option is rounded to the nearest valid step (and also the same number of decimal places as the step provided).
 If your minimum and maximum values don't match the step the final step will be reduced.

+Everything in the TkAudial object is public.
+Your application can read and write values for options at runtime to manipulate behavior if you wish.
+Note that this is untested territory and you need to make sure you supply valid values.
+Using *dial.setValue(value)* is preferable to setting dial.value as it will be rounded according to the current value for step for you.
+On that note, know that the value supplied when instantiating TkAudial is not saved to dial.options.value but to dial.options.

 ## Events